alejitoxz/taxi/Vista/docs/layout.md

 ---

 > ##### Tip!
-> The starter page is a good place to start building your app if you'd like to start from scratch.
+> The [starter page](https://adminlte.io/themes/v3/starter.html) is a good place to start building your app if you'd like to start from scratch.
 {: .quote-info .mt-0}

 The layout consists of four major parts:

 - Wrapper `.wrapper`.
 A div that wraps the whole site.
 - Main Header `.main-header`.
 Contains the logo and navbar.
-- Sidebar `.sidebar-wrapper`.
-Contains the user panel and sidebar menu.
 - Content `.content-wrapper`.
 Contains the page header and content.

 #### Layout Options